 If you typically make purchases in these qualifying categories, you stand to bank a lot of cash.
 But the $8,000 annual cap can be a big drawback for high spenders who might benefit from a different cash back card with a constant cash back rate.

-Finally, the PNC Cash Rewards® Visa® Credit Card also offers a $150 bonus in the form of a monetary credit that posts to your statement if you apply for the card on PNC.com and spend $1,000 in purchases within 3 billing cycles of account opening.
+Finally, the PNC Cash Rewards® Visa® Credit Card also offers a $200 bonus in the form of a monetary credit that posts to your statement — but only if you apply for the card directly on PNC.com and spend $1,000 in purchases within 3 billing cycles of account opening.

 Here’s why: The PNC Core® Visa® Credit Card has some great offers if you’re looking to make a big purchase or consolidate debt, and it has a $0 annual fee.

-The PNC Core® Visa® Credit Card comes with an introductory 0% APR for purchases for the first 15 billing cycles following account opening, and then you’ll have a variable APR of 11.49% - 21.49%, based on your creditworthiness.
+The PNC Core® Visa® Credit Card comes with an introductory 0% APR for purchases for the first 15 billing cycles following account opening, and then you’ll have a variable APR of 12.49% to 24.49% based on prime rate.

 New cardholders can also take advantage of an introductory 0% APR for the first 15 billing cycles from account opening on balance transfers, as long as the balance transfer is made within 90 days of account opening.
-After that, the variable APR for balance transfers will be 11.49% - 21.49%, which is also based on your creditworthiness.
+After that, the variable APR for balance transfers will be 12.49% to 24.49% based on prime rate.

 If you’re looking to save money by transferring your balance, the balance transfer fees will eat into some of your savings.
 During the first 90 days, there is an intro fee of 3% ($5 minimum) of the balance.
-Afterward, the fee rises to either $5 or 4% of the amount of each transfer, whichever is greater.
+If you make a balance transfer beyond the first 90 days, the fee rises to either $5 or 4% of the amount of each transfer, whichever is greater.
 And if you make a late payment, you may lose the intro APR altogether — plus pay a variable penalty APR of 30.49%, which applies until you make six consecutive payments on time.

 There are no rewards with this card, so to get the most out of it, make sure you complete any balance transfer you want to make within 90 days.
 If possible, you should try to create a plan to pay off your debt within the first 15 billing cycles, while the introductory APR still applies.